 You are not eligible for the grant if you:

-• have already received a First Home Owner Grant in Australia
+• Have already received a First Home Owner Grant in Australia.

-• owned a home or other residential property in Australia, jointly or separately, before 1 July 2000
+• Owned a home or other residential property in Australia, jointly or separately, before 1 July 2000.

-• occupied, for a continuous period of at least six months, a home which either of you owned or part-owned on or after 1 July 2000 in Australia.
+• Occupied, for a continuous period of at least six months, a home which either of you owned or part-owned on or after 1 July 2000 in Australia.

 For more information, visit the Victorian Government's FHOG web page.

-First Home Owner Grant QLD
+First Home Owners Grant QLD

 What's included?